The 3rd edition -- 2014.

 with Dietz Vollrath.

-Recent Papers"A Schumpeterian Model of Top Income Inequality" (with Jihee Kim), June 2014, Version 0.7 -- Preliminary and incomplete.
+Recent Papers"A Schumpeterian Model of Top Income Inequality" (with Jihee Kim), October 2014, Version 1.0.
 (Slides)

 "The Future of U.S. Economic Growth" (with John Fernald), May 2014.
 American Economic Review Papers and Proceedings.